zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 - Yes, it already has been.
 - Yes, it can in the future.
     - at the bedside
-    - in processing EHR data for research[^nate]
+    - in processing EHR data for research[^Nate]
 - That doesn't mean it's *easy* to make it work!
-- Integration & implementation are key.[^npj] "Paste some stuff into a form in the browser" is the current state of the art even for *basic calculations that are nowhere near AI!*
+- Integration & implementation are key.[^NPJ] "Paste some stuff into a form in the browser" is the current state of the art even for *basic calculations that are nowhere near AI!*

-[^npj]: Li RC, Asch SM, Shah NH.
+[^NPJ]: Li RC, Asch SM, Shah NH.
 Developing a delivery science for artificial intelligence in healthcare. *NPJ Digit Med.* 2020;3:107.